juju/juju/doc/design/juju-api-design-specification.md

 ## System Overview

+### WebSockets

-The Juju API is based on a request/response model using websockets as communication layer.
+The major functionality of the Juju API is based on a request/response model using WebSockets as communication layer.
 Each client connects to the API server of the environment.
 In case of high-availability an environment provides multiple API servers and a client connects to one of them.

 The requests sent via this connection are encoded in JSON.
 They contain a type responsible for anwering the request, the individual request method and possible parameters.
 Additionally they contain a unique identifier which allows the caller to identify responses to asynchronous requests.

-The API handles two different major types of requests:
+This part of the API handles two different major types of requests:

-1. simple requests, possible returning a response, and
+1. simple requests, which may return a response, and
-2. watcher requests, observing collections or individual entities and notifying on changes.
+2. watcher requests for the observation of changes to collections or individual entities.

-Even requests without a response return at least an empty resonse envelope.
-So the coaller gets notified when the request has finished.
+Watcher requests are also request/response calls.
+But they create server-side resources which respond to future `Next()` calls.
+Those retrieve already happened changes or wait for the next ones and return them to the caller.

+Another handler using WebSockets for delivering a stream of data is the debug log handler.
+It opens the `all-machines.log` and continuously streams the data to the client.

+### HTTP Requests

+Beside the communication using WebSockets there are several parts of the API using standard HTTP requests.
+Individual handlers registered for the according paths care for those requests.

+The first one is the charm handler, which supports HTTP POST to add a local charm to the store provider and HTTP GET to retrieve or list charm files.
+The second one is the tools handler, which supports HTTP POST for tje upload of tools to the API server.
+Last but not least the API provides a backup handler which allows to use the storage for the backup of files via HTTP POST.

 ## System Architecture